haier-iot/cloud-api/en-us/DevicesEnterprise-EuropeanEnvironment.md

 | G20202  | The current user does not match the device |  The current system does not match the device</br>The current system does not have permission to operate the device   |
 注释结束
 -->

-## Way of use

-### Opening process
-![开通流程][DevicesStandard_liucheng]

-### Application scenario
-The enterprise version service is applicable to the case where the application server (ie, the app server) is directly connected to the platform, and the enterprise-level device management is performed.
-The application server uniformly obtains device information and device control.